Uptaker/CustomMVC/README.md

 # CustomMVC (PHP)

 This mini MVC framework is based on Brad Traversy's MVC framework used in his course.
-I'm using it to experiment, expand and learn PHP and grasp the MVC (Model-View-Controller) model.
+I've created it to experiment, expand and learn PHP and grasp the MVC (Model-View-Controller) model.

 The repository additionally includes some examples files for basic controller, view and model logic.